A Familiar, Partisan Response In Congress To Las Vegas Massacre

 Neither bill has been scheduled for a floor vote, and neither are likely to become law this year.
 The bills do not have the 60-votes needed to overcome an anticipated Democratic filibuster in the Senate.

-Politically, Democrats would likely need super-majorities in the House and Senate and control of the White House to have a chance at enacting the kind of sweeping gun reform advocated by the likes of Pelosi and Murphy.
+Politically, Democrats would likely need supermajorities in the House and Senate and control of the White House to have a chance at enacting the kind of sweeping gun policy overhaul advocated by the likes of Pelosi and Murphy.

-Republicans note that when Democrats did enjoy that kind of one-party dominance in Washington—during the first two years of President Obama's administration—they took no major action to pass tougher gun legislation.
+Republicans note that when Democrats did enjoy that kind of one-party dominance in Washington — during the first two years of former President Barack Obama's administration — they took no major action to pass tougher gun legislation.

+Asked at Monday's press briefing if Trump was considering whether to pursue any changes to gun regulations, press secretary Sarah Sanders said, "There's a time and place for a political debate, but now is the time to unite as a country."
+She added that the investigation was ongoing, "and it would be premature for us to discuss policy when we don't fully know all the facts or what took place last night."